flutter/website/src/content/get-started/fwe/layout.md

 the dreaded "unbounded constraints" error.

 ## Understanding layout in Flutter
 The core of Flutter's layout mechanism is widgets.
 In Flutter, almost everything is a widget — even layout models are widgets.
-The images, icons, and text that you see in a Flutter app are all widgets.
-But things you don't see are also widgets, such as the rows, columns, and grids that arrange, constrain, and align the visible widgets.
+The images, icons, and text that you see in a
+Flutter app are all widgets.
+Things you don't see are also widgets, such as the rows, columns, and grids that arrange, constrain, and align the visible widgets.

 You create a layout by composing widgets to build more complex widgets.
 For example, the diagram below shows 3 icons with a label under each one, and the corresponding widget tree:

 <img src='/assets/images/docs/fwe/simple_row_column_widget_tree.png' width="100%" alt="A diagram that shows widget composition with a series of lines and nodes.">

 In this example, there's a row of 3 columns where each column contains an icon and a label.
 All layouts, no matter how complex, are created by composing these layout widgets.

 ### Constraints

-Understanding "constraints" in Flutter is  an important part of understanding how layout works in Flutter.
+Understanding constraints in Flutter is  an important part of understanding how layout works in Flutter.

-'Layout', in a general sense, refers to the size of the widgets and their positions on the screen.
+Layout, in a general sense, refers to the size of the widgets and their positions on the screen.
 The size and position of any given widget is constrained by its parent; it can't have any size it wants, and it doesn't decide its own place on the screen.
 Instead, size and position are determined by a conversation between a widget and its parent.

-In the simplest example, the layout conversation looks like this:
+In the simplest example,
+the layout conversation looks like this:
-A widget receives its constraints from its parent.
-A constraint is just a set of 4 doubles: a minimum and maximum width, and a minimum and maximum height.
-The widget determines what size it should be within those constraints, and passes it's width and height back to the parent.
-The parent looks at the size it wants to be and how it should be aligned, and sets the widget's position accordingly.
+1. A widget receives its constraints from its parent.
+2. A constraint is just a set of 4 doubles: a minimum and maximum width, and a minimum and maximum height.
+3. The widget determines what size it should be within those constraints, and passes its width and height back to the parent.
+4. The parent looks at the size it wants to be and how it should be aligned, and sets the widget's position accordingly.
    Alignment can be set explicitly, using a variety of widgets like `Center`, and the alignment properties on `Row` and `Column`.

-In Flutter, this layout conversation is often expressed with the simplified phrase, "Constraints go down.
+In Flutter, this layout conversation is often expressed with the simplified phrase,
+"Constraints go down.
 Sizes go up.
 Parent sets the position."

 ### Box types